tonysathre/CitrixAutoDeploy/README.md

 }
 ```

+The two included monitor scripts will send emails for event ID's 1 and 3.
 You can get additional email alerts by creating scheduled tasks that trigger on the different event ID's described below.

 ### Events and logging
 |Event ID|Details|